mmurphy/minishift-install-rhmap/README.md

 - Minishift installed
 - An inventory file for your cluster e.g. minishift-example

-## Gotachs
+## Issues
-make sure the paths in the script match you local directory structor
+Make sure the paths in the script match you local directory structure